micronaut-projects/micronaut-project-template/README.md

 Releases are published to JCenter and Maven Central via [Github Actions](https://github.com/micronaut-projects/micronaut-xxx/actions).

-A release is performed with the following steps:
+Releases are completely automated.
+To perform a release use the following steps:

 * [Publish the draft release](https://github.com/micronaut-projects/micronaut-xxx/releases).
 There should be already a draft release created, edit and publish it.
 The Git Tag should start with `v`.
 For example `v1.0.0`.
 * [Monitor the Workflow](https://github.com/micronaut-projects/micronaut-xxx/actions?query=workflow%3ARelease) to check it passed successfully.